 - Select all of your dataset Header as below.
 It is to be mentioned that those options will be generated automatically from your dataset.

 - Now, type and select the Approvals option as the prompt says below.
-Click on Start and wait for approval as your actions.
+Click on Start and wait for an approval as your actions.

 - Select Approve/Reject – Everyone must approve as your Approval type.